ruslan1b/CSharp-Core/README.md

  read number of HTTP Error (400, 401,402, ...) and write the name of this error (Declare enum HTTPError) declare struct Dog with fields Name, Mark, Age.
 Declare variable myDog of Dog type and read values for it.
 Output myDos into console.
 (Declare method ToString in struct)

+Task 3

+Input a and b are two integers.
+Calculate how many integers in the range [a..b] are divided by 3 without remainder.
+Input a character string.
+Print each second character Input the name of the drink (coffee, tea, juice, water).
+Print the name of the drink and its price.
+Input a sequence of positive integers (to the first negative).
+Calculate the arithmetic average of the entered numbers.
+Check whether the entered year is a leap.
+Find the sum of digits of the entered integer number Check whether the entered integer number contains only odd numbers

 Homework 1